Arnaldo Forlani: P2 scandal and resignation

-During his premiership, the list of who belonged to the secret lodge P2 was published.
-The P2 was a Masonic lodge founded in 1945 that, by the time its Masonic charter was withdrawn in 1976, had transformed into a clandestine, pseudo-Masonic, ultraright organization operating in contravention of Article 18 of the Constitution of Italy that banned secret associations.
+During his premiership, the list of who belonged to the secret lodge Propaganda Due (P2) was published.
+The P2 was a Masonic lodge founded in 1945 that by the time its Masonic charter was withdrawn in 1976, it had transformed into a clandestine, pseudo-Masonic, and far-right organisation, operating in contravention of Article 18 of the Constitution of Italy that banned secret societies.
 In its latter period, during which the lodge was headed by Licio Gelli, P2 was implicated in numerous Italian crimes and mysteries, including the collapse of the Vatican-affiliated Banco Ambrosiano, the murders of journalist Mino Pecorelli and banker Roberto Calvi, and corruption cases within the nationwide bribe scandal Tangentopoli.
 P2 came to light through the investigations into the collapse of Michele Sindona's financial empire.

-P2 was sometimes referred to as a "state within a state" or a "shadow government".
-The lodge had among its members prominent journalists, Members of Parliament, industrialists, and military leaders—including Silvio Berlusconi, who later became Prime Minister of Italy; the Savoy pretender to the Italian throne Victor Emmanuel; and the heads of all three Italian intelligence services (at the time SISDE, SISMI, and CESIS).
+P2 was sometimes referred to as a "state within a state", or a "shadow government".
+The lodge had among its members prominent journalists, members of Parliament, industrialists, and military leaders—including Silvio Berlusconi, who later became Prime Minister of Italy; the House of Savoy royal pretender to the Italian throne Victor Emmanuel, Prince of Naples; and the heads of all three Italian intelligence services (at the time SISDE, SISMI, and CESIS).
 When searching Gelli's villa in 1981, the police found a document called the "Plan for Democratic Rebirth", which called for a consolidation of the media, suppression of trade unions, and the rewriting of the Italian Constitution.
-However, the lateness with which they were published gained Forlani heavy criticism, in particular from the Communist Party.
+The lateness with which they were published gained Forlani heavy criticism, in particular from the PCI.
 He was therefore compelled to resign from the position, staying away from the spotlight of politics for a certain period.
-With his resignation and the appointment of Republican leader Giovanni Spadolini, the unbroken line since 1945 of Christian Democratic Prime Ministers came to an end.
+With his resignation and the appointment of PRI leader Giovanni Spadolini, the unbroken line since 1945 of Christian Democrat prime ministers came to an end.